 What we do for you

-You will be working on cutting-edge research on a topic that is very relevant to both academic research and industrial applications.
-To help you in this journey, we offer a flexible environment where you can be the leader of your own research while at the same time have support of experts from IC design as well signal processing and systems design to complete your tasks.
-You will also have support for tapeout and measurement of the chip if the performance of the design is promising.
-As part of IoT team in IMEC-Netherlands you will have opportunities to learn from the some of the best minds in analog and digital circuits as well as other research domains.
+You will be working on cutting-edge research on a topic that is very relevant to both academic and industrial research groups.
+To help you in this journey, we offer a flexible environment where you can be the leader of your own research while at the same time have support of a team of multidisciplinary experts to complete your tasks.

 Who you are

-- You are a Msc/Bsc student in Electronics Engineering.
+- You are a Msc student in Physics, (Neuro)Physiology, (Neuro)Biology.

-- You are available for a period of 9 to 12 months.
+- You are available for a period of 9 months.

 - You are entitled to do an internship in the Netherlands.

 - You are self-starter and able to work independently.